 Step 3: Hold for 1-2 minutes while using your hands to support your forward lean.

 Note: Initially, there may not be very much forward lean possible.
-You may find yourself bending at the lower back.
+You may find yourself bending at the lower part of your spine.
 Do not do this.
 You want to bend only at the hip joint.
 Go only as far as your knees will allow to protect your knee joint.

 Tip: You can vary this exercise, by placing one folded leg fully overlaid on the other folded leg and by alternating sides between each hold.
 Relax into this forward lean.

 This type of exercise requires slow and deep breathing.
 The goal is to be able to place your elbows on the ground in front of you.
 Consciously try to contract your abdominals as you lower yourself down.

 It will require significant time before you can ultimately and comfortably reach this final position and hold for periods at a time.

 If you are looking for even more ways to help stretch and strengthen yourself, you are at the right site.
 This site is all about naturally retraining the problems that cause pain.
 I want you to cruise this site and try all of these exercises.